keith-smale/ries-playhouse/_posts/2018-05-10-fees-and-admissions-policy.md

 For further information see my illness and infectious diseases policy and/or ask me for details on my emergency backup arrangements, which are listed on my Accident, Incident and Emergency procedures.

+If your child is unable to attend the setting due to sickness, full fees are payable in advance as usual and no refunds will be given.

 <table class="table table-bordered mt-5 mb-5">
   <tbody>
     <tr>